Harshwardhan321/react-learn/README.md

 **React Component Lifecycle:** In React, components go through a lifecycle of events from initialization to destruction.
 For example, componentDidMount is called after a component is rendered for the first time, while componentWillUnmount is called just before a component is removed from the DOM.
 Understanding these lifecycle methods allows us to perform actions at specific points in a component's lifespan, such as fetching data or cleaning up resources.

 **JavaScript DOM Manipulation:** "JavaScript DOM manipulation involves using JavaScript to interact with the Document Object Model, which represents the structure of the webpage.
 We can create, modify, or remove DOM elements, change their attributes, styles, or content, and respond to user interactions.
-This allows us to create dynamic and interactive web experiences mm."
+This allows us to create dynamic and interactive web experiences.

+## Hooks

+In React, hooks are functions that enable functional components to access React features such as state, lifecycle methods, context, and more.
+Hooks were introduced in React 16.8 to provide a way to use state and other React features without writing a class.
+They allow developers to reuse stateful logic across components without changing the component hierarchy.

+**useState**: Allows functional components to manage local state.
+**useEffect**: Enables performing side effects in functional components, such as data fetching, subscriptions, or manually changing the DOM.
+**useContext**: Provides access to the nearest Context object within a functional component.
+**useReducer**: An alternative to useState.
+It accepts a reducer function with the current state and an action to compute a new state.
+**useCallback**: Returns a memoized callback function that only changes if one of the dependencies has changed.
+**useMemo**: Returns a memoized value.
+It is similar to useCallback, but it memoizes any value (not just functions).
+**useRef**: Returns a mutable ref object whose .current property is initialized to the passed argument (initialValue).
+The returned object will persist for the full lifetime of the component.
+**useImperativeHandle**: Customizes the instance value that is exposed when using ref.
+**useLayoutEffect**: Similar to useEffect, but it fires synchronously after all DOM mutations.
+It is useful for measurements or DOM mutations that need to happen synchronously.
+**useDebugValue**: Used to display a label for custom hooks in React DevTools.